MicrosoftDocs/quantum-docs/articles/optimization-async-io.md

 ### Submit batch of problems

 You can now use the `solve_problem` function with `asyncio.gather` to submit a batch of problems asynchronously.
-The sample coe below generates and solves 20 problems:
+The sample code below generates and solves 20 problems:

 ```python
 import asyncio